Modeling Epidemics on Multiplex Networks: Epidemic Threshold and Basic Reproduction Number: Conclusions

-The results obtained through stochastic agent-based simulations within multiplex networks support the use of $\tau$ as a robust epidemiological indicator.
-The simulations show that $\tau$ corresponds to the average number of secondary infections generated in early epidemic generations, consistent with the epidemiological interpretation of $\mathcal R_0$.
-Moreover, the behavior of the epidemic indicators measured in the agent-based model as a function of $\tau$ is similar to the analytic forms predicted by the standard SIR model when plotted against $\mathcal R_0$, confirming the fundamental role of this parameter in multiplex settings.
+Agent-based simulations further support the use of $\tau$ as a meaningful epidemiological indicator.
+The simulations show that $\tau$ closely corresponds to the average number of secondary infections generated during the early stages of an outbreak, consistent with the epidemiological interpretation of $\mathcal R_0$.
+Moreover, the epidemic indicators obtained from the agent-based model exhibit functional relationships with $\tau$ that closely resemble those predicted by the standard SIR model when expressed in terms of $\mathcal R_0$.

-This research highlights the influence of multiplex network topology on epidemic dynamics.
-By capturing the structural heterogeneity and interaction effects of layered social contacts, the proposed model confirms that traditional single-layer or homogeneous mixing assumptions may underestimate or misinterpret transmission potential.
-This insight is relevant for accurate epidemic forecasting and the design of targeted intervention strategies, as public health policies often rely on $\mathcal R_0$-based predictions.

-Overall, this work contributes to the modeling toolbox for infectious disease dynamics, enhancing our understanding of how layered social connectivity shapes epidemic outcomes and providing epidemiologists and public health officials with more nuanced parameters for surveillance and intervention.
+Taken together, these results show that $\rho$ provides a rigorous extension of the basic reproduction number to multiplex networks, while $\tau$ offers a simple and interpretable approximation that preserves its main epidemiological features.
+The framework developed here highlights the influence of multiplex network topology on epidemic dynamics and provides tools for understanding disease transmission in populations with layered contact structures.

-Finally, we consider that this study opens multiple paths for future research, including extending the multiplex framework to more than two layers, incorporating temporal changes in contact patterns, vaccination, and behavior-adaptive responses, and applying these methods to empirical multiplex networks during real epidemics.
+Finally, this study opens several directions for future research, including extending the multiplex framework to more than two layers, vaccination, and applying these methods to empirical multiplex networks during real epidemics.
+In addition, while the assumption of statistically independent layers allows us to isolate the effects of multiplex structure and derive analytical results, real systems may exhibit interlayer degree correlations that could influence epidemic dynamics.
+Extending the framework to account for such correlations constitutes a natural direction for future research.